mousetail/Byte-Heist/doc/Intro_to_Code_Golf.md

 - Think about the problem overnight, or in the next few days and weeks.
 Code golf mostly works by getting a random idea during your morning commute, not by staring at the problem.
 - Don't be afraid to try "stupid" ideas.
 Sometimes an algorithm that feels less elegant gets you a better score.
 Sometimes you change a whole bit of your code for no score change but which allows saving bytes somewhere else.

-## OK but how do I actually get descent scores?
+## OK, but how do I actually get decent scores?

 I will just re-iterate that it's more about personal enjoyment and learning than scores.
 However, I will link to some resources which might help you: